A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Experimental Results

 \subsection{Position Constraint}

-In these tasks, we aim to keep the end position of the base, middle, and end module invariant during motion, as depicted in Figure \ref{fig11}.
+In these tasks, we aim to keep the end position of the base, middle, and end module invariant during motion, as depicted in Fig. \ref{fig11}.
 We include the losses $L_p, L_d, L_o$ for this task.
-In task 'base,' we control the MSRA end to follow a position trajectory while maintaining the base module position static, as shown in Figure \ref{fig11}-(A).
-In tasks 'middle' and 'end,' we aim to keep the middle and end module end positions static and change the same module end orientations, as shown in Figure \ref{fig11}-(B) and (C).
-The errors are shown in Table \ref{table4}.
+In task 'base,' we control the MSRA end to follow a circle trajectory while maintaining the base module position invariant, as shown in Fig. \ref{fig11}(A).
+In tasks 'middle' and 'end,' we aim to keep the middle and end module end positions invariant and change the same module end orientations from 0$^\circ$ to 360$^\circ$, as shown in Fig. \ref{fig11}(B) and (C).
+The errors are shown in Table \ref{table5}.
 During these motions, the corresponding module end positions remain static, but the orientations keep changing for MSRA motion.
 All the experiment videos can be found in the Supplementary Video.